The Role of Carbohydrates in Aerobic Activity

 Humans, unlike plants, cannot entirely meet their glucose needs through neoglucogenesis (the production of glucose from amino acids, lactic acid, and glycerol).
 Therefore, they must consume foods rich in carbohydrates, such as cooked cereals, legumes, tubers, fruits, and roots.

-The Role of Carbohydrates in Cellular Respiration and Aerobic Metabolism
+Carbohydrates, Cellular Respiration, and Aerobic Metabolism

 Glucose, derived from dietary carbohydrates and neoglucogenesis, is crucial for cellular respiration.
 In aerobic metabolism, carbohydrates, fatty acids, and some amino acids are processed into Acetyl-Coenzyme A and entered into the Krebs cycle.
 This cycle is responsible for recharging the transporters NAD and FAD, which are engaged in oxidative phosphorylation necessary for activating the ATP-synthetase pump.